8 of the Most Popular Granite Colors in the Philippines Today

 3. Black Galaxy (India)

-Scattered across the slab’s black surface are golden specks of Bronzite, which shimmer under the light.
+Scattered across the slab’s black surface are golden specks of bronzite that shimmer under the light.
 Similarly, these grains of gold vary in size and abundance from slab to slab.

 It is a lot denser than most other natural stones.
 Hence it is less likely to absorb any form of liquid.
 Even sealer won’t penetrate its surface.
 Moreover, it resists heat and scratches, making it an ideal countertop material.